tmm6907/Spotify_PodcastFinder/README.md

 # Spotify_PodcastFinder
-Uses Spotify API to find podcasts relevant to a search by description.
+Uses Spotify API and spotipy to search for podcasts under a specified queryset.